jpolatnick/jpolatnick.github.io/books.md

 The greatest glory in living lies not in never falling, but in rising every time we fall - Nelson Mandela

+Twistable Turnable Man by Shel Silverstein

+He's the Twistable Turnable Squeezable Pullable Stretchable Foldable Man.
+He can crawl in your pocket or fit your locket
+Or screw himself into a twenty-volt socket,
+Or stretch himself up to the steeple or taller,
+Or squeeze himself into a thimble or smaller,
+Yes he can, course he can,
+He's the Twistable Turnable Squeezable Pullable Stretchable Shrinkable Man.
+And he lives a passable life
+With his Squeezable Lovable Kissable Hugable
+Pullable Tugable Wife.
+And they have two twistable kids
+Who bend up the way that they did.
+And they turn and they stretch
+Just as much as they can
+For this Bendable Foldable
+Do-what-you're-toldable
+Easily moldable
+Buy-what you're-soldable
+Washable Mendable
+Highly Dependable
+Buyable Saleable
+Always available
+Bounceable Shakeable
+Almost unbreakable
+Twistable Turnable Man.